zukunft/zukunft.com/docs/llm/structure.md

 Failing loudly is right — but through the logging and `$msg` channels above, never by letting the language kill the process.

+### A `Throwable` never travels

+The target is that **no `Throwable` is part of the program flow**: an exception is not a return value, not a control-flow tool and never a way to hand a problem to the caller.
+A function neither throws to signal a result nor declares `@throws` so that somebody further out deals with it — it reports through `user_message` and returns.

+That means an exception is caught **as early as possible**: the `try` wraps the single statement that can raise one (the `new DateTime($txt)`, the json decode, the third-party call), not a whole block and not a wrapper three layers up.
+The handler then does two things and the exception is gone:

+1. turn it into a **translatable message** — a `msg_id` case with en/de
+   translations added to `$msg`, never the raw exception text, which is english, internal and often contains a file path (see `docs/llm/state-and-messages.md`);
+2. if the cause is **unexpected** — something the user cannot have caused and cannot fix — call `log_err_msg($txt, $msg)`, which writes the error to the system log for the admin *and* puts the generic internal notice with the log link on `$msg`, so all three duties above are done in one call.

+A cause the user *can* fix (a malformed date they typed, a value out of range) needs no `log_err_msg`: it is a normal user message with the specific `msg_id` that says what to do, because an entry in the admin log that nobody has to act on only hides the real errors.

+- **Right** — the `try` around the single `new DateTime($time_str)` in `change_log::set_time_str`: the one statement that can raise is wrapped, so the exception never leaves the setter.
+What is still missing there is the second half of the rule — the `catch` only calls `log_err(...)`, so the user learns nothing; with a `user_message $msg` parameter it becomes a `log_err_msg()` (or a specific `msg_id` if the string came from user input).
+- **Wrong** — letting the `DateTime` constructor throw out of the mapper so that the api entry point (or nothing at all) catches it: the response ends mid-json, the user gets a white page and the reason is only in the web server log, which the pod admin cannot read.

+The exception handlers registered at the entry points (`api/api_const.php`, `test/*`) are the **last** safety net for the case this rule was missed, not the place where exceptions are meant to be handled.
+A `Throwable` arriving there is a defect in the layer that let it travel.

 A function body should fit on **one screen page** (~50 lines) whenever possible — short enough that a reader sees the whole control flow without scrolling.
 When a function grows past that, extract a private helper named after *what* the block